 Remaining proceeds from the 2002 bond issue were maintained and monitored by a trustee, per contractual requirements of the bond issue.
-These proceeds were reported as assets held by trustee and were held for debt service reserves as required by contractual obligations of the Corporation's original letter of credit.
+These proceeds were reported as assets held by the trustee and were held for debt service reserves as required by contractual obligations of the Corporation's original letter of credit.
 These assets were recorded at cost of approximately \$1.8 million at May 31, 2006.
 During fiscal year 2007, the Corporation entered into a new letter of credit agreement, which removed the requirement for the debt service reserve.
 As a result, approximately \$1.6 million was released from the trustee.
-At May 31, 2010 and 2009, approximately \$20,000 was held by the trustee to fund ongoing capital projects at the property.
+At May 31, 2011 and 2010, approximately \$0 and \$20,000, respectively, was held by the trustee to fund ongoing capital projects at the property.
 See further discussion in Note 2.